-- Expand access to early childhood education, nutrition, healthcare and leverage the forthcoming high-level meeting on Universal Health Coverage to strengthen national health systems. - Equip social protection systems to address needs that arise naturally during the life cycle and during periods of low earning capacity, such as childhood, disability, childbearing and old age.

-Deliver on National Statements of Commitment to Transform Education including by taking concrete steps to invest more, more equitably and more efficiently in education, taking corrective action and monitoring progress at all levels to improve basic literacy and numeracy and digital literacy proficiency, ensuring a future-oriented focus in education curricula and pedagogy and leveraging technologies for greater access and learning.
+- Expand access to early childhood education, nutrition and health care, and leverage the forthcoming high-level meeting on universal health coverage to strengthen national health systems. - Equip social protection systems to address needs that arise naturally during the life cycle and during periods of low earning capacity, such as childhood, disability, childbearing and old age. - Deliver on national statements of commitment to transform education, including by taking concrete steps to invest more, more equitably and more efficiently in education, taking corrective action and monitoring progress at all levels to improve basic literacy and numeracy and digital literacy proficiency, ensuring a future-oriented focus in education curricula and pedagogy and leveraging technologies for greater access and learning.